You have one fire starter in your bug out bag and another in your car glove compartment.

 Step #3: Start your fire

-Just like with any other method of starting a fire, make sure to gather extra tinder and materials to maintain your fire.
+Just like with any other method of starting a fire, make sure to gather extra tinder and materials, like kindling, to maintain your fire.

 Any sort of paper, dry grass, or synthetic tinder material will easily light.